EU says member states failing to crack down on human trafficking

 EU governments which do not implement common rules can face legal action and fines.

-An estimated nearly 21 million people worldwide are victims of human trafficking, according to 2012 statistics from the International Labor Organization.
+An estimated nearly 21 million people worldwide are victims of human trafficking, according to 2012 statistics from the International Labour Organization.

 (Reporting By Teddy Nykiel; Editing by Pravin Char)